 I see this as a spiritual gate.
 Living your life growing your spirit person, that is what gets through the narrow gate.
-You can spiritually sense laying down your cares and burdens and trusting in the God of the universe to get you through.
+You can imagine in a spiritual sense of laying down your cares and burdens and trusting in the God of the universe to get you through.
 Notice that He is only interested in a relationship with you, not the things of this world.
 Of course, it is wise to properly maintain your physical body, but this is not what actually goes through the narrow gate.
 To truly live this life to the fullest, an individual must have a personal relationship and fellowship with the Father of love.
 The wide gate is for the masses which many can fit through all at once.
-Those headed toward this gate give no consideration to a connection with the God of creation, they are only trying to get to “mine” first.
+Those headed toward this gate give no consideration to a personal relationship with the God of creation, only trying to get to “mine” first.

 Today I would encourage you to take a look at which gate you are heading toward.
 Are you seeking out the precious personal time to fellowship and commune with your heavenly Father?
 Or are you with the masses trying to secure what is best for me and mine.
 Have you stored up for yourself treasures in this world, or do you place your treasure and resources in His kingdom where it cannot be eaten away by rust and moths?
 Decide today that you are going to start making eternal investments by helping others and using your resources to promote God’s agenda.
 Then spend time each day purposing to press into Him through the narrow gate of relationship and being an example of His love everywhere you go.